aussiebroadwan/tony/README.md

 - `ping`:
     Sends the user a `Pong @<user>!` message.
 This is only for testing.

+    - `ping button`: Responses with a button which the user can press for the same functionality as the `ping` command

 - `remind`:
     A system to add deplayed message or reminders for users.